google/clspv/docs/OpenCLCOnVulkan.md

 ## Deprecation Notice

-Use of the sampler map is now an error.
-The API entry points will be removed shortly.

-It is no longer necessary to specify a sampler map for literal samplers.
-Refer to the bindings generated for the literal samplers in descriptor map.
-The -samplermap option is still accepted, but support will be removed at later date.
-A single sampler binding is generated for each unique literal sampler in the program.

 The descriptor map and it's C++ API are deprecated.
 Clspv is transitioning to embedding equivalent information directly into the SPIR-V binary via a [non-semantic instruction